Broadband data limit - How much is enough?

 One thing to bear in mind, even if you go for an unlimited plan, is that some providers impose ‘fair usage’ policies on these plans.

-For example, while eir, Magnet, Pure Telecom, Sky, Virgin Media and Vodafone all offer what’s known as ‘truly unlimited’ broadband, Digiweb imposes a fair usage limit of 350GB on its unlimited packages.
+For example, while eir, Magnet, Pure Telecom, Sky, Virgin Media and Vodafone all offer what’s known as ‘truly unlimited’ broadband, Digiweb imposes a fair usage limit on some of its broadband packages.

 In general, fair usage limits tend to be high, and most users won’t go over these in a month, but it’s worth keeping them in mind.

 What happens if I exceed my data limit?